oracle/terraform-provider-oci/docs/database/db_systems.md

 * `compartment_id` - (Required) The Oracle Cloud ID (OCID) of the compartment the DB System  belongs in.
 * `cpu_core_count` - (Required) The number of CPU cores to enable.
 The valid values depend on the specified shape:  - BM.DenseIO1.36 and BM.HighIO1.36 - Specify a multiple of 2, from 2 to 36. - BM.RACLocalStorage1.72 - Specify a multiple of 4, from 4 to 72. - Exadata.Quarter1.84 - Specify a multiple of 2, from 22 to 84. - Exadata.Half1.168 - Specify a multiple of 4, from 44 to 168. - Exadata.Full1.336 - Specify a multiple of 8, from 88 to 336.
 For VM DB systems, the core count is inferred from the specific VM shape chosen, so this parameter is not used.
 * `data_storage_percentage` - (Optional) The percentage assigned to DATA storage (user data and database files).
 The remaining percentage is assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 Specify 80 or 40.
 The default is 80 percent assigned to DATA storage.
 This is not applicable for VM based DB systems.
+* `data_storage_size_in_gb` - (Optional) Size, in GBs, of the initial data volume that will be created and attached to VM-shape based DB system.
+This storage can later be scaled up if needed.
+Note that the total storage size attached will be more than what is requested, to account for REDO/RECO space and software volume.
 * `database_edition` - (Required) The Oracle Database Edition that applies to all the databases on the DB System.
 Exadata DB Systems and 2-node RAC DB Systems require ENTERPRISE_EDITION_EXTREME_PERFORMANCE.
 * `db_home` - (Required)
 	* `database` - (Required)
-		* `admin_password` - (Required) A strong password for SYS, SYSTEM, and PDB Admin.
+		* `admin_password` - (Required) A strong password for SYS, SYSTEM, PDB Admin and TDE Wallet.
 The password must be at least nine characters and contain at least two uppercase, two lowercase, two numbers, and two special characters.
 The special characters must be _, \#, or -.
+		* `backup_id` - (Required when source=DB_BACKUP) The backup OCID.
+		* `backup_tde_password` - (Required when source=DB_BACKUP) The password to open the TDE wallet.
 		* `character_set` - (Optional) The character set for the database.
 The default is AL32UTF8.
 Allowed values are:  AL32UTF8, AR8ADOS710, AR8ADOS720, AR8APTEC715, AR8ARABICMACS, AR8ASMO8X, AR8ISO8859P6, AR8MSWIN1256, AR8MUSSAD768, AR8NAFITHA711, AR8NAFITHA721, AR8SAKHR706, AR8SAKHR707, AZ8ISO8859P9E, BG8MSWIN, BG8PC437S, BLT8CP921, BLT8ISO8859P13, BLT8MSWIN1257, BLT8PC775, BN8BSCII, CDN8PC863, CEL8ISO8859P14, CL8ISO8859P5, CL8ISOIR111, CL8KOI8R, CL8KOI8U, CL8MACCYRILLICS, CL8MSWIN1251, EE8ISO8859P2, EE8MACCES, EE8MACCROATIANS, EE8MSWIN1250, EE8PC852, EL8DEC, EL8ISO8859P7, EL8MACGREEKS, EL8MSWIN1253, EL8PC437S, EL8PC851, EL8PC869, ET8MSWIN923, HU8ABMOD, HU8CWI2, IN8ISCII, IS8PC861, IW8ISO8859P8, IW8MACHEBREWS, IW8MSWIN1255, IW8PC1507, JA16EUC, JA16EUCTILDE, JA16SJIS, JA16SJISTILDE, JA16VMS, KO16KSCCS, KO16MSWIN949, LA8ISO6937, LA8PASSPORT, LT8MSWIN921, LT8PC772, LT8PC774, LV8PC1117, LV8PC8LR, LV8RST104090, N8PC865, NE8ISO8859P10, NEE8ISO8859P4, RU8BESTA, RU8PC855, RU8PC866, SE8ISO8859P3, TH8MACTHAIS, TH8TISASCII, TR8DEC, TR8MACTURKISHS, TR8MSWIN1254, TR8PC857, US7ASCII, US8PC437, UTF8, VN8MSWIN1258, VN8VN3, WE8DEC, WE8DG, WE8ISO8859P15, WE8ISO8859P9, WE8MACROMAN8S, WE8MSWIN1252, WE8NCR4970, WE8NEXTSTEP, WE8PC850, WE8PC858, WE8PC860, WE8ROMAN8, ZHS16CGB231280, ZHS16GBK, ZHT16BIG5, ZHT16CCDC, ZHT16DBT, ZHT16HKSCS, ZHT16MSWIN950, ZHT32EUC, ZHT32SOPS, ZHT32TRIS
 		* `db_backup_config` - (Optional)
 			* `auto_backup_enabled` - (Optional) If set to true, configures automatic backups.
 If you previously used RMAN or dbcli to configure backups and then you switch to using the Console or the API for backups, a new backup configuration is created and associated with your database.
 This means that you can no longer rely on your previously configured unmanaged backups to work.